 With a clutch of regulatory bodies, and varying definitions of what constitutes halal, customers are confused: there have even been calls to have halal meat labeled as “stunned” and “non-stunned”.
 A report by beef and sheep industry organization Eblex even cites suggestions of having an Islamic religious scale, ranging from “Mandatory Acts” to “Forbidden Acts”.

 What everyone can agree on is that Britain’s Muslims eat lots of meat.
 The Eblex study estimated that they ate about 20% of the country’s lamb.
 The British Muslim population is 2.7 million, or nearly 5% of the total – a number that it has been estimated could rise to 8% by 2030.
-Small a wonder that people in the meat industry are being attentive to their Muslim customers.
+It small a wonder that people in the meat industry are being attentive to their Muslim customers.

 “Supermarkets killed the fishmongers and the bakers,” said a slaughterman at a Birmingham abattoir who asked not to be named.
 “They’re trying to ban halal because of the stunning issue.
 If they do, every English sheep farmer is finished.”